sciZer0/7/a/README.md

 What about official science?

-In my opinion, modern science is a fundamentally illogical/wrong thing taken on faith and the scientific system itself is exactly a religious sect.
+My opinion is that modern science now is a fundamentally illogical/wrong thing being taken by people on faith and the scientific system itself is being  exactly a religious sect.

 Specifically, the entire scientific system, because of being exactly a religious sect, is a fully-closed one.
 The entrance in the system for any new person is ONLY possible on recommendations of members of the religious sect.
 But receiving those "needed" recommendations (endorsements) is absolutely impossible for any new person when the person dares to say things that are logical but different from those that have been written in the religious books (somewhy called “textbooks”).